masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

    The *prev* callback argument is the tasklet that was just running.

    The *next* callback argument is the tasklet that is going to run now.

+.. function:: get_schedule_callback()

+   Get the current global schedule callback.
+The function returns the current schedule callback or ``None`` if none was installed.

 Scheduler state introspection related functions: